uc-cdis/covid19model/README.md

 # COVID-19 Model for IL by-county (Version 2)

+## V3: All-USA

+Enable model run on all USA counties.
+Includes CWL workflow for running the model on all USA counties in batches.

 ## V2: Mobility Data

 Use google mobility data to generate real-time estimates of Rt.